ivcap-works/ivcap-python-fastapi-service/README.md

-# IVCAP "Lambda" Service Demo
+# IVCAP "FastAPI" Service Demo

 This repo template contains a very simplistic implementation of a pairwise sequence alignment service based on the respective implementation in